apache/systemds/spark-mlcontext-programming-guide.md

 ## MatrixMetadata

-When supplying matrix data to Apache SystemML using the MLContext API, matrix metadata can be supplied using a `MatrixMetadata` object.
+When supplying matrix data to Apache SystemDS using the DSContext API, matrix metadata can be supplied using a `MatrixMetadata` object.
 Supplying characteristics about a matrix can significantly improve performance.
 For some types of input matrices, supplying metadata is mandatory.
 Metadata at a minimum typically consists of the number of rows and columns in a matrix.
 The number of non-zeros can also be supplied.

-Additionally, the number of rows and columns per block can be supplied, although in typical usage it's probably fine to use the default values used by SystemML (1,000 rows and 1,000 columns per block).
+Additionally, the number of rows and columns per block can be supplied, although in typical usage it's probably fine to use the default values used by SystemDS (1,000 rows and 1,000 columns per block).
-SystemML handles a matrix internally by splitting the matrix into chunks, or *blocks*.
+SystemDS handles a matrix internally by splitting the matrix into chunks, or *blocks*.
 The number of rows and columns per block refers to the size of these matrix blocks.